Furniture that Fits:

 A Murphy Bed is only as useful as the person who has to fold it.
 But what if that person were a robot?

-Introducing Rinckl’s Smart Murphy Bed, the bed that tidies itself up and puts itself away, creating a desk, table, or screen where the bed had been.
+Introducing Rinckl’s Canopy Bed (pictures coming soon!), the bed that puts itself away, creating a desk or free space where the bed had been.
 Control it from the side panel, your phone, or voice-enabled virtual assistant.
-Sleep, lounge, work, eat, host, binge; all in the same place.
+Sleep, lounge, work, work out; all in the same cozy place.

 Dense urban living is only becoming more important as the world’s population moves to cities.
 The ecological footprint of an urban dweller can be reduced by reducing the footprint of their flat.
 We aim to make that an easier choice by creating furniture that makes those spaces even more efficient.

 How?
 Using robotic furniture to make room for living.

 We know the way your furniture looks is important, too.
 Aesthetics are our calling, and we want to make sure you get form and function.

 We know that your life feels a little crazy.
 You wake up, you’re out the door in no time.
 You come home and your place- shockingly- hasn’t changed since you left; it’s still a bit untidy.
 Perhaps tomorrow you’ll wake up for your first alarm and make the bed properly.